wesbos/HTML5-Face-Detection/readme.md

-This demo uses the CCV Javascript Face Detection Library.
+This demo uses the CCV JavaScript Face Detection Library.

 -------------------------------------------------------------------------------
 To start run App.start()  in your console.